Caroline Auguste Fischer: Life

-On her father's side, Caroline Auguste Venturini's family was probably of Italian origin.
-Her father Karl Venturini (1735–1801) was a chamber musician at the ducal court in Braunschweig and her mother Charlotty, whose maiden name was Köchy, was the daughter of a tailor.
+Caroline Auguste Venturini was born in Braunschweig on 9 August 1764.
+She was the daughter of Karl Venturini (1735–1801) a chamber musician at the ducal court in Braunschweig and Charlotty (née Köchy).
+On her father's side, Venturini's family was probably of Italian origin.
 Her brother Karl Heinrich Georg Venturini was a famous early-19th-century theologist and writer.
-Her other three siblings died young.